1iveowl/CosmosResourceTokenBroker/README.md

 ## The steps:

-There are the steps needed no matter if migration away from AppCenter Auth and AppCenter Data or not:
+These are the overall steps needed, no matter if migration away from AppCenter Auth and AppCenter Data or starting out from a clean slate with a new app:

 1. Configure the Azure AD B2C Tenant.
 Specifically, three API's/scopes must be created and exposed and added with API Permissions.
 Details for how to do this is outlined below.
 2. Implement a Resource Token Broker and configure it so that it operates seamlessly togehter with your Azure AD B2C and your Cosmos DB.